 When is the best time to visit Aitutaki?

-There really is no bad time to visit.
+There really is no bad time to visit the Cook Islands.
 The shoulder months, April, May, September, and October, are usually the best, due to the sunshine, warmth, and less people.
 The weather is fairly consistent throughout the year, the only difference being the summer months have more rain.
 November to May is both the rainy and cyclone season.
 The rainy season can bring more humidity.
 Usually it just rains a lot for a short period of time and then gets sunny again, but there is always a chance that a cyclone may hit during the rainy months.
-During the summer months the temperature averages 84 degrees F. The average temperature in the winter months (June-August) is 77 degrees F.
+During the summer months the temperature averages 84 degrees F. The average temperature in the winter months (June-August) is 77 degrees F. We have found the best time to visit Aitutaki is during April-October.

 The Cook Islands use both New Zealand dollars and Cook Island dollars.
 Bring some cash, as not all places will accept credit cards.
 There are 2 ATMs on the island.
 If you need to exchange currencies, the BSP (Bank of South Pacific) is located in the middle of the island by the post office.